10 Ways to Secure Your Digital Life

 This can be a bit tricky to utilize because encryption requires decryption.
 If one is just looking to encrypt their files then there are many free programs.
 For encrypted emails we must make sure that the recipient can decrypt the email, otherwise the system is useless.
 Also be aware that different countries have different allowable encryption standards.
 Encryption is by “bit” meaning 256-bit encryption is the standard in the USA.
 However, many countries prohibit the use of encryption altogether and you can get into very serious trouble.
 You are best off not carrying encrypted external devices and encrypting the hard drive which is included with Mac OSX, iOS, Chrome OS, Linux, and Android.
 For windows users read this article on how to enable your encryption.

 Most people have heard the stories of using silly putty to replicate fingerprints on biometric scanners.
 More and more devices are using retinal, fingerprints, or device proximity (apple or android watch) to unlock devices.
 Now with the advent of Apple HomeKit and Android Home we must make sure that these devices are truly safe.
 Using top of the line equipment will help prevent thieves.
 Also remember that the point of having biometrics on our devices such as our phones is a moot point if our code is 1234 or some other easy unlock code.
 There are also more and more external storage devices with biometrics (but remember be careful when travelling overseas due to varying encryption laws).
-This is one good example of an external storage device using biometric technology.

 - Cloud Services